ALatentPlace/ComfyUI_yanc/README.md

 **Rotate Image**: Rotates an image and outputs the rotated image and a mask.
 Use ImageCompositeMasked (ComfyUI vanilla node) to combine it with another image.

 **Scale Image to Side**: Scales an image to the selected side (width, height, shortest, longest).
 Let's you apply a modulo if needed.
+When applying a mask the mask will also be resized.

 **Resolution By Aspect Ration**: Based on the input image, the node calculates the aspect ratio of it and return the closest matching resolution for either SD 1.5 or SDXL.